YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 INVSTRLEN, Invalid string length xxxx: max yyyy

-Run Time Error: This indicates that YottaDB/GT.M encountered a string with a length of xxxx that exceeds the maximum acceptable length yyyy in this context.
+Run Time Error: This indicates that YottaDB encountered a string with a length of xxxx that exceeds the maximum acceptable length yyyy in this context.

 Action: Modify the string to an acceptable length.